 You'll import data like a pro, using the command line and a Makefile.
-Again: there are GUIs you could use, but here at Red:4 we believe in keeping things simple and powerful, so we use Make and shell scripts with psql.
+There are GUIs you could use, but here at Red:4 we believe in keeping things simple and powerful..

 You'll sleuth through raw Cassini data using basic queries.
 Pulling data in is only part of the process – looking for clues and understanding what you're seeing is the next step.
-Dee needs to gather data to support the next mission plan, and you're going to help her by using Common Table Expressions, Full Text Search indexing and Windowing Functions.
+To do this you'll use Common Table Expressions, Full Text Search indexing and Windowing Functions.